saveourtool/diktat/info/guide/guide-chapter-2.md

 **Exceptions:**

-1. For setters/getters of properties, obvious comments are optional (???).
-Note that Kotlin generates simple `get/set` methods under the hood).
-For example, getFoo can also be `return foo`.
+1. For setters/getters of properties, obvious comments (like `this getter returns field`) are optional.
+Note, that Kotlin generates simple `get/set` methods under the hood.

 2. It is optional to add comments for simple one-line methods, such as shown in the example below:
 ```kotlin